 - 235U contains 92 protons (a charge of +92e),

 The fission fragments:

 - 139Ba contains 56 protons (a charge of +56e),

 - 94Ba contains 36 protons (a charge of +36e)

 We see that the total charge is 92e before and after the reaction; thus, the charge is conserved.
-It is noteworthy, the total number of nucleons before and after a reaction are also the same.
+It is noteworthy the total number of nucleons before and after a reaction is also the same.